gu-fan/riv.vim/doc/riv_todo.rst

     + A file tag jump like ``:xxx:`xxxx``` for sphinx docs
     + for bare style, a method/syntax to escape file that not convert to links
     + an option for not converting links
+    + hack the docutils parser with local file link.

 13. Publish